![]() |

 The Quitline at 1-800-QUITNOW (784-8669).
 This is a free program and telephone counseling service to help guide individuals on quitting tobacco use.
 Guidance and assistance is personalized to each individual.

 The risk for oral cancer increases with age.
-The American Cancer Society (ACS) reports that more than half of oral cancer patients are 65 years of age or older - and that oral cancer is twice as likely in men as women.
-The ACS also reports the following:
+The American Cancer Society (ACS) reports that more than half of oral cancer patients are 65 years of age or older – and that oral cancer is twice as likely in men as women.
+Primary risk factors for oral cancer are:

 |